LAST CHANCE BLACK FRIDAY: Save now on Ledger hardware wallets and accessories.

 Cold Wallets vs Hardware Wallets: What’s The Difference?

 Both hardware wallets and cold wallets store private keys offline.
 But they aren’t the same thing.
-To keep it simple, cold wallets are a type of crypto wallet which doesn’t connect to any outside source.
+To keep it simple, cold wallets are a type of crypto wallet that doesn’t connect to any outside source.
 It merely holds assets and executes transfers back and forth from your other wallets.

-On the other hand, hardware wallets are physical devices which store private keys and sign transactions offline.
+On the other hand, hardware wallets are physical devices that store private keys and sign transactions offline.
 It’s true, that may sound familiar to a cold wallet.
 And, indeed, you might already know that hardware wallets are popular choices as cold wallets.
 But as similar as they sound, these terms are not interchangeable.

 So how do they differ exactly?
 Well, let’s first go back to basics and explain what hardware and cold wallets are exactly.